China arrests Australian TV host on suspicion of spying - Local News 8

 Her final post on WeChat, the Chinese social networking app, showed her at the opening of a Shake Shack outlet in Beijing on August 12, the first restaurant opened in China by the US chain.
 Posing in a bright green dress, Cheng captioned the photos with the hashtag “make shakes not war.”

-China’s Ministry of Foreign Affairs (Mofa) did not immediately reply to CNN’s request for comment.
-Asked about Cheng’s detention last year, Mofa spokeswoman Hua Chunying said: “China is a country under the rule of law, and we will act in accordance with the law.”
+China’s Ministry of Foreign Affairs did not immediately reply to a CNN Business request for comment.
+Asked about Cheng’s detention last year, ministry spokeswoman Hua Chunying said: “China is a country under the rule of law, and we will act in accordance with the law.”

 Cheng’s original detention came amid rapidly worsening ties between Canberra and Beijing.
 After Australia called for an investigation into the origins of the coronavirus pandemic, China targeted it over trade, slapping products with tariffs and blocking acquisitions by Australian companies.